We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-A person should consider the quality of the products they are looking at purchasing.
-It is important to check whether a company has any certifications to confirm certain standards of manufacturing and product quality.
-The company should also be transparent about whether the product has been through rigorous testing.
+A person should consider the quality of the products they are considering purchasing.
+It is important to check whether a company has any certifications to confirm certain manufacturing and product quality standards.
+The company should also be transparent about whether the product has undergone rigorous testing.

-A person can also check whether a vitamin subscription company has healthcare professionals, such as nutritionists and doctors, on board.
-If healthcare professionals test and approve products, they may be more likely to be of high quality.
+A person can also check whether a vitamin subscription company has employed qualified healthcare professionals, such as nutritionists and doctors.
+If healthcare professionals test and approve products, they may be more likely to be high quality.

 Another indicator of quality is the ingredients in the products.
-A person may wish to avoid supplements that contain a high number of additives, preservatives, or fillers.
+A person may wish to avoid supplements containing many additives, preservatives, or fillers.

-People should then consider the range of products on offer and their ability to customize their plan, pause or change an order, or cancel their subscription.
+People can also consider the range of products on offer and their ability to customize their plan, pause or change an order, or cancel their subscription.

-It can also be worth looking at the reviews on websites such as Trustpilot to gain an insight into previous customer experiences.
+It can also be worth looking at the reviews on websites, such as Trustpilot, to gain insights into other customer experiences.
 These reviews should indicate whether the company is reputable and legitimate.

-Anyone who has severe health issues or concerning symptoms should consult a doctor rather than relying on supplements.
+However, anyone with severe health issues or concerning symptoms should consult a doctor rather than rely on supplements.

 A few other brands that offer personalized vitamin and supplement plans are:

 - Care/of: Care/of asks customers to complete a quick assessment and then creates them a personalized plan.
-As well as vitamins and supplements, the company offers probiotics, collagen, and protein powder, among other products.
-Learn more about Care/of here.
+As well as vitamins and supplements, the company offers probiotics, collagen, protein powder, and others.
+Learn more about Care/of.

 - Rootine: This company requires a customer to conduct a DNA test and also asks for a blood test, though this is optional.
 The results of these tests dictate the person’s personalized vitamin and supplement plan.

-- Ritual: Ritual allows customers to purchase multivitamins for children, men, and women, so a person can order for the whole household.
+- Ritual: Allows customers to purchase multivitamins for children and adults, so a person can order for the whole household.
 The company currently only offers multivitamins.

-- Nurish: Nurish is an affordable vitamin and supplement subscription that uses the results of a 5-minute online assessment to determine a person’s plan.
+- Nurish: Offers an affordable vitamin and supplement subscription that uses the results of a 5-minute online assessment to determine a person’s plan.

-Persona creates individual vitamin and supplement plans based on a brief online assessment.
-The company has a team of nutritionists and a medical advisory board to ensure that all products are made to high standards and have research to support their use.
+Persona creates individual vitamin and supplement plans according to a brief online assessment.
+The company has a team of nutritionists and a medical advisory board to ensure that all products undergo high manufacturing standards and have research backing their use.